Umami Girl is reader-supported. When you buy through links on our site, we may earn a commission.

 - Preheat the oven to 450° F with two racks close to the middle.

 - Cut across the beltline of the boule and remove the top half.
-Use your hands to tear most of the soft insides out of both halves of the bread, leaving about 1/2 inch barrier before the crust.
+Use your hands to tear most of the soft insides out of both halves of the bread, leaving about ½ inch barrier before the crust.
 (Tear the soft parts into small chunks and freeze for use later as fresh breadcrumbs -- just give them a whirl in the food processor when you need them.)
 Spread the olive tapenade inside the bottom half of the bread and the pesto inside the top half.
+Spread giardiniera in a thick layer on top of pesto.

 - Arrange the portobello pieces in a compact layer on the bottom of the bread.
 Layer on the roasted peppers, eggplant, and cheese.
 Replace the top half of the bread and press down firmly a few times to make it nice and compact.
-Wrap and store for up to 12 hours if desired, then slice into wedges and serve.
+Let sit for at least an hour, or wrap and store for up to 12 hours if desired, then slice into wedges and serve.